-From a conversation with a friend, I had decided this is how I would start here initially on Medium.
+From a conversation with a dear friend, I had decided this is how I would start writing.
 This isn’t an introduction to me, but sharing a journey I suspect isn’t so uncommon.
 This is also updated, with a full year’s added perspective.

 A few years back I went in for surgery, Roux-en-Y laparoscopic gastric bypass.
 It was truly one of the most life altering events in my life.

 For some background, I was heavy all my life.
 By heavy, I mean a definitively morbidly obese man.
 Being in my mid-40’s, I was 5’10” tall (177.8 cm) I tipped the scales at 479 lbs (217.3 kg) and in very poor health.
 Hypertension, pre-diabetes, in pain all the time and starting to experience heart issues.
 I needed to make a change and I did.
 I was married, but only going through the motions.
 I will not say anything negatively about my former wife as this is my story, not hers.
 She is a good person and that is all I will share about her.
 Divorce rates from gastric bypass surgery are very high so I knew divorce was inevitable as a result of this choice.

 For a gastric bypass recipient I was a bit of a poster child for its success.
 I was consistently active, exercising daily and eating the correct way as indicated by my surgeon and nutritionist.
 I did not experience some of the rougher complications that many who undergo weight loss surgery have.
 I reached my intended goal weight roughly a year later and felt great.
 No longer did restaurant booths give me anxiety, plane seats seemed luxuriously large and I’d began to bike and had taken up a number of much more active hobbies.
 A life life long dream of kayaking was also realized at last.